-It also grows on tall trees, has a similar shape to bean, and is used in conjunction with other coffees to add additional flavor and thickness.
-It has a blend of light and dark roast aroma and accounts for 7% of global coffee production.
+It also grows on tall trees, has a similar shape to a bean, and is used in conjunction with other coffees to add additional flavor and thickness.
+It has a blend of light and dark roast aromas and accounts for 7% of global coffee production.

 Where can I buy Liberica Coffee Beans?

-It’s bit harder to buy Liberica beans but there are a few places you can feel confident purchasing.
+It’s a bit harder to buy Liberica beans, but there are a few places you can feel confident purchasing.

-And if you’d like to brew some Liberica at home because it’s so rare, it’d be better to buy Liberica coffee ground.
+And if you’d like to brew some Liberica at home because it’s so rare, it’d be better to buy Liberica coffee grounds.